-Huntington, a prominent art collector who had worked for Tiffany & Co., worked with Hyatt, refining and enlarging her prototype.
+Huntington, a prominent art collector who been employed by Tiffany & Co., worked with Hyatt, refining and enlarging her prototype.
 The artist used her niece, Clara Hunter Hyatt, astride a barrel, as the model for Saint Joan and borrowed a horse from the nearby fire house.

 To ensure authenticity, the Curator of Armor at the Metropolitan Museum of Art was consulted regarding the appropriate armor.
 Dr. George Frederick Kunz, President of the committee, subsequently remarked that “it is the belief of the committee who have the honor to erect the statue that it will be the first one ever created in which the armor worn by Joan of Arc is true to the period and therefore authentic, thus adding greatly to the interest and value of the figure.”

-A small copper box was placed inside the base containing a lettes from President Woodrow Wilson to George Kunz; a letter from the Governor of New York, Charles Whitman; one from the vicar of Rheims Cathedral and from the Cardinal of New York; several French and American coins, bronze medals and plaques; and a “fairy stone” that symbolized the tears of Saint Joan.
+A small copper box was placed inside the base containing a letters from President Woodrow Wilson to George Kunz; a letter from the governor of New York, Charles Whitman; one from the vicar of Rheims Cathedral and from the Cardinal of New York; several French and American coins, bronze medals and plaques; and a “fairy stone” that symbolized the tears of Saint Joan.

 |The statue in 1929, before being surrounded by trees -- postcard from author's collection|

 The statue, erected at Riverside Drive and 93rd Street, was dedicated with great ceremony on December 6, 1915.
-With its unveiling by Mrs. Thomas Edison, the reputation of Anna Hyatt as a preeminent artist was assured.
-The 1917 issue of Art and Archaeology magazine, published by The Archaeological Institute of America gushed with accolades.
+With its unveiling by Mrs. Thomas Edison, the reputation of Anna Hyatt as a prominent artist was assured.
+The 1917 issue of Art and Archaeology magazine, published by The Archaeological Institute of America, gushed with accolades.

 “Indeed too much can not be spoken in praise of it.
 In the opinion of many competent critics it is by far the finest equestrian statue in New York, unsurpassed by the Siegel of Bitter, the Grant of Partridge, the Slocum of MacMonnies, the Sherman of Saint Gaudens, by Shrady’s ‘Valley Forge’ horse in the Williamsburg Bridge Plaza, or even the Washington by Ward in Union Square.”